mirumee/ariadne-website/docs/api-reference.md

 MutationType(name)
 ```

-[_Bindable_](bindables.md) used for setting Python logic for GraphQL object types.
+A [_bindable_](bindables.md) used for setting Python logic for the GraphQL object types.

 ### Required arguments

 #### `name`

-`str` with name of an object type defined in schema.
+A `str` with the name of an object type defined in the schema.

 ### Methods

 #### `field`

-Decorator that takes single parameter, `name` of GraphQL field, and sets decorated callable as [a resolver](types-reference.md#resolver) for it:
+A decorator that takes a single parameter: `name` of the GraphQL field, and sets the decorated callable as [a resolver](types-reference.md#resolver) for it:

 ```python
 user = ObjectType("User")